On a Hidden Supersymmetry of Cosmological Billiards: Introduction

-Observe that the properties of $\fosp(1|2n)$ resemble properties of the simple Lie algebras, see \cite{DLZ}; for the same reasons we conjecture that the properties of almost affine Lie superalgebras we consider here are also close to those of the properties of hyperbolic Lie algebras.
+Observe that the properties of $\fosp(1|2n)$ resemble properties of the simple Lie algebras, see \cite{DLZ}, where the mechanism of this resemblance found in earlier works is clarified; for the same reasons we conjecture that the properties of almost affine Lie superalgebras we consider here are close to similar properties of hyperbolic Lie algebras.

 The passage $\fsp(2n)\longleftrightarrow\fosp(1|2n)$ is clear: the bottom lines of their Cartan matrices are, respectively,